satishrsdg/documents/data_integration_guidelines.md

 # Data-services Platform - Integration Principles

-Ingesting data from multiple sources, normalizing the data published and making it available for end user systems is an important task in all of the projects.
-One of the architectural frameworks is `Event based streaming ETL pipelines`
+Ingesting data from multiple sources, normalizing the data published and making it available for end user systems is an important task in most of the data projects.
+One of the newest ETL architectural frameworks is `Event based streaming ETL pipelines`

 <img src="https://cdn.confluent.io/wp-content/uploads/etl_streaming.png" width="400"/>

 *source: [ETL Pipelines] (https://www.confluent.io/blog/building-real-time-streaming-etl-pipeline-20-minutes/)*

-The following integration principles provide a good framework for streaming data
+The following integration principles provide a good framework for streaming ETL

 1. ***Publish only once***: Each raw data source or a consumable producer will publish events only once, irrespective of the number of consumers.
 Any consumer should have access to entirety of the event store from the point of full refresh